 Green County, created in 1836 as a territorial county, is named after Nathanael Greene, quartermaster general and commander of the southern campaign during the Revolutionary War.
 Today, Green County is known for its green rolling hills, highly productive farmland, and the small town flavor of its communities.

-Located in south central Wisconsin, Green County has sixteen towns, six villages, and two cities, the county seat is Monroe.
-The land area is 593 square miles, the population, as of the 2010 census, is 36,842.
-Green County is divided into thirty one supervisory districts and each district has a representative on the Board of Supervisors.
+Located in south central Wisconsin, Green County has sixteen towns, six villages and two cities and the county seat is Monroe.
+The land area is 585 square miles and the population as of the 2010 census, is 36,842.
+Green County is divided into 31 supervisory districts and each district has a representative on the Board of Supervisors.
 The Green County Official Directory is available on line.

-Learn more about what Green County Government has to offer as you explore our website, and check out the various links.
+Learn more about what Green County Government has to offer as you explore our website and check out our various links.
 We hope you find our site very useful and easy to navigate.

 Thank you for visiting!